makise-co/postgres/README.md

 - ext-pgsql for `PgSqlConnection`

 ## Supported underlying drivers
+* Pq based on ext-pq
+* PgSql based on ext-pgsql

+\* The PgSql driver has a poor performance (at least 20% slower than PDO)

+## Benchmarks

 | Driver          	| Try 1    	| Try 2    	| Try 3    	| Sum      	| Performance vs PDO 	|
 |-----------------	|----------	|----------	|----------	|----------	|--------------------	|